What does Jerome mean?

 Jerome [jerome] as a boys' name is pronounced jer-OME.
 It is of Greek origin, and the meaning of Jerome is "sacred name".
 From Hieronymos.
 Saint Jerome (fourth century) was a scholar who prepared the Latin Vulgate, the standard accepted text of the Bible in the common language of the time.
 He is often portrayed with a lion, from the legend that he removed a thorn from the lion's pad and won the beast's lifelong loyalty.
 Jeroen is the Dutch form: Jerôme is French.
 Songwriter Jerome Kern; choreographer Jerome Robbins; football player Jerome Bettis.

-Jerome▼ has 20 variant forms: Gerome, Geronimo, Gerrie, Gerry▼, Hierome, Hieronim, Hieronimo, Hieronimos, Hieronimus, Hieronymos, Hieronymus, Jairo▼, Jairome, Jeroen, Jeromo, Jeronimo, Jerrome, Jerron, Jerrone and Jerry▼.
+Jerome▼ has 20 variants: Gerome, Geronimo, Gerrie, Gerry▼, Hierome, Hieronim, Hieronimo, Hieronimos, Hieronimus, Hieronymos, Hieronymus, Jairo, Jairome, Jeroen, Jeromo, Jeronimo, Jerrome, Jerron, Jerrone and Jerry▼.

 Jerome is a very popular first name for males (#166 out of 1220, Top 14%) and also a very popular surname for both adults and children (#3987 out of 150436, Top 3%).
 (2000 U.S. Demographics)

 Jerome reached its highest rank of #102 in the U.S. in the 1930s, and is at #838 currently.
 (Top 2000 Names, 2015)